Winter Blooms

 I love to watch them.
 It’s like watching a caterpillar knit itself into a cocoon and emerge a butterfly.
 A miracle change that leaves the soul bursting.

 I had an earthly father who loved me and loved to give me pretty things.
-God is my Heavenly Father and He is glad you send such gifts also.
+God is my Heavenly Father and He is glad to send such gifts also.

 Every good gift and every perfect is from above and comes down from above, comes down from the Father of lights, with whom there is no variableness or shadow of turning.